 My photographs focus on landscapes and their history.
-I’m drawn to pedestrian, common environments that speak to the friction between "constructed" and "natural" topographies.
+I’m drawn to mundane, overlooked environments that speak to the friction between "constructed" and "natural" topographies.
 I often employ arboreal elements, debris, and architecture as a way to reflect on our human experience.

 I approach my photographic craft using a straightforward documentary style.
 I consider the objects I photograph like a collection of clues.
 During the editing process, this collection of facts takes the shape of a story; a story of a particular place in time.

 My studio practice consists of self-driven projects, using multiple cameras and both color and black and white processes.